 The Sponsor's Proposed Project includes two timeframes for development.
 The first, 2012, represents the opening year of the replacement Runway 10R/28L.
 The second, 2018, represents the opening year of the proposed passenger terminal and is based on the need to accommodate passenger levels in excess of 5 million annual enplaned passengers (5 MAEP).
 Based on the currently approved forecast, the Airport will reach 5 MAEP in 2018.
-In addition to he base forecast, which was approved by the Federal Aviation Administration (FAA) in January 2007, a high-growth scenario was included in the forecast for informational purposes.
-The high-growth scenario was developed in response to the volatile airline conditions occurring at the Airport.
-One issue that was taken into consideration was the potential startup and growth of Skybus Airlines, a new airline that proposed starting operation at the Airport in May 2007.
-At this point, Skybus Airlines has begun operation and appears to be growing in a manner consistent with the high-growth scenario forecast.
+In addition to the base forecast, which was approved by the Federal Aviation Administration (FAA) in January 2007, a highgrowth scenario was included in the forecast for informational purposes.
+The highgrowth scenario was developed in response to the volatile airline conditions occurring at the Airport.
+One of the variables in activity at CMH is the Airport's attractiveness to low-cost carriers, which tends to be a volatile segment of the market, resulting in large increases and decreases in service and passengers in a relatively short amount of time.
+For example, in the time that it has taken to prepare this EIS, Jet Blue Airlines introduced service and then discontinued service, a new ultra low-cost carrier, Skybus Airlines, initiated service and then stopped service, and most recently AirTran Airlines began operation at CMH.

-In response to this growth and growth by other airlines at the Airport, the CRAA has requested that the FAA prepare environmental analysis of a sub-alternative to the Sponsor's Proposed Project that assumes an acceleration of growth at the Airport.2 As a result, both the replacement Runway 10R/28L and the proposed passenger terminal described in the Sponsor's Proposed Project would be built and become operational in 2012.
+In response to this growth and growth by other airlines at the Airport, the CRAA has requested that the FAA prepare environmental analysis of a sub-alternative to the Sponsor's Proposed Project that assumes an acceleration of growth at the Airport.
+As a result, both the replacement Runway 10R/28L and the proposed passenger terminal described in the Sponsor's Proposed Project would be built and become operational in 2012.

 The increased passengers and aircraft operations that would create the need to accelerate the development of the proposed passenger terminal would result in different environmental impacts than those described for the Sponsor's Proposed Project (Alternative C3b) in Chapter Five, Environmental Consequences.
 The following sections describe the environmental consequences associated with a No Action and an Accelerated Sponsor's Proposed Project, both with the high-growth scenario levels of passengers and aircraft operations that are included in Appendix C, Aviation Activity Forecast.
-The discussion of impacts includes both
+The discussion of impacts includes both 2012 conditions as the year in which implementation of the actions would occur, as well as 2018, which represents an out year for purposes of understanding longer term impacts.
+Because no elements of the project would be implemented in 2018, the discussion of impacts for 2018 is limited to those categories where changes in operating conditions would potentially result in environmental impacts (Noise, Compatible Land Use, and Air Quality).

-Port Columbus International Airport, Forecast of Activity, February 2006, Landrum & Brown.
+&lt;sup>1 Port Columbus International Airport, Forecast of Activity, February 2006, Landrum & Brown.

-2 Letter from CRAA to FAA dated August 30, 2007.
+&lt;sup>2 Letter from CRAA to FAA dated August 30, 2007.